sparkofreason/sparkofreason.github.io/_posts/2019-8-21-In_The_Beginning.md

 What happens at step (5)?
 The correct action would be to ignore the response, which means we removed or otherwise invalidated the associated `MoveRequest` from the business logic state.
 We could just be careful to write code to do that explicitly: when Reset is pushed, delete all of the `MoveRequest`'s.
 What if additional functionality were added to future versions that could invalidate requests to the AI?
 We'd have to be disciplined enough to delete the `MoveRequest`'s there as well.

 Words like "careful" and "disciplined", when applied to programming, imply a high likelihood of creating incorrect code.
 Why do tools like static type checkers or runtime data validators exist?
 So you don't have to be careful.
 You could write code with no type validation whatsoever, try to remember the type of every variable, shape of every compound data structure, signature of every function, and so forth.
 But why?
-That's the kind of shit computers are really good at: ensuring constraints are not violated, everywhere and always.
+That's the boring shit computers are really good at: ensuring constraints are not violated, everywhere and always.
 Such tools allow us to dedicate more mental energy to the stuff that rings the cash register: implementing the business requirements.

-The constraints we're interested in here are not about data per se, but logical statements of the form `if X then assert Y`, where `X` and `Y` are logical assertions based on the business logic state.
+The constraints here are not about data type or shape, but logical statements of the form `if X then assert Y`, where `X` and `Y` are logical assertions based on the business logic state.
 An example could be `if x == 5 then assert y == -1`.
 When the value of `x` becomes `5`, we want the state to contain the fact that `y` has the value `-1`, which may imply a state change.
 If `x` subsequently became `4`, we want to retract the previously asserted fact `y == -1`.
 Returning to our tic-tac-toe example: `if player == computer AND square_5 == empty then assert MoveRequest(player == computer, square == square_5)`.
 If the condition becomes false by hitting Reset (or any other cause), the `MoveRequest` will be retracted, thus avoiding the race condition with the AI service response.

 The general classification of such functionality is called [logic programming](https://en.wikipedia.org/wiki/Logic_programming).
 The specific type of logic programming we will employ is [foward chaining rules](https://en.wikipedia.org/wiki/Logic_programming) with [truth maintenance](https://en.wikipedia.org/wiki/Reason_maintenance).